Studio headphones are an essential piece of kit in any DJs arsenal.

 They need to deliver accurate sound to your ears so you can create insane beats and mixes.
 For me, headphones are like sneakers, I’m excited to get a new pair, but I want them to live up to the hype, give me plenty of use, and be good value for money.

-To kick things off, here is a comparison chart between our 5 top picks for this year!
+To kick things off, here’s a comparison chart between our 5 best studio headphones for this year!

 Our Top 5 Studio Headphone Picks

 Here’s a brief comparison of the top five models of studio headphones I’ve reviewed.

 Best Studio Headphones Reviewed